White paperThe Enterprise Framework for Compliant, Scalable AI

 4. Prioritize User Requirements

 Create a user requirement matrix to identify the needs of various business units, such as regulatory, clinical, and quality departments.
 Specify necessary features like eSignatures, audit trails, or GxP and non-GxP workflows.
 A clear understanding of user needs ensures your CMS is functional and widely adopted.
+Where the system manages GxP records, map those eSignature and audit-trail requirements directly to 21 CFR Part 11 expectations so compliance is designed in from day one.

 5. Conduct a Strategic Vendor Selection Process